ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 several other mainstream languages, OCaml provides several mechanisms to handle exceptional events, all with good runtime performance and code understandability.
 Using them properly requires some initial learning and practice.
-Later, it always requires some thinking, which is good since proper error management shouldn't ever be overlooked.
-No error handling mechanism is always better than the others, and choosing one to use should be matter of fitting the context rather than of taste.
+Later, it always requires some thinking, which is beneficial because proper error management shouldn't ever be overlooked.
+No error handling mechanism is always better than the others, and choosing one to use should be a matter of fitting the context rather than that of taste.
 But opinionated OCaml code is also fine, so it's a balance.

 # External Ressources